Aquatic Invasive Species

 In the United States seven states (Colorado, Nebraska, Iowa, Missouri, Arkansas, Mississippi, and Alabama) sell Grass Carp that can reproduce.
 These fish are fertile and are called diploid carp.
 There are a number of states along the U.S./Canada border that do not allow the purchase or stocking of Grass Carp and other Asian Carp species.
 About thirty-one states allow the purchase of triploid Grass Carp.
 Triploid Carp are fish that are produced from fertilized eggs that have been pressure treated.
 Pressure treating eggs results in sterilization of the developing embryo and fish.

 Naturally reproducing populations have been established in a number of states in the Mississippi basin.
 In 2013, the United States Geologic Survey found four Grass Carp in the Sandusky River, Ohio.
 In 2015, a graduate student with the University of Toledo found eight Grass Carp eggs in the Sandusky River.
 Fertilized Grass Carp eggs remain in suspension as the drift downstream in a river.
 Based on drift egg dispersal pattern, there were probably many more than eight eggs that were deposited.
-The likelihood of Grass Carp colonizing the Sandusky River is rapidly increasing with time.
-Grass Carp have also been captured in Lakes Michigan and Ontario.
-The majority of these fish were sterile.
+The likelihood of Grass Carp colonizing the Sandusky River and the Maumee River is rapidly increasing with time.
+Grass Carp have also been captured in the St. Clair River and Lake Huron.

 The Georgian Bay Great Lakes Foundation recommends the prohibition of the production, sale, live shipment, stocking, import and export of Grass Carp for all U.S. states that border the Great Lakes.
 Ontario and our Federal Government prohibit the importation and or sale of any live Asian Carp.
 Instead, these Asian Carp species must be eviscerated and have their heads cut off so they are clearly dead when they cross the border.